 For this book project, six local—considering “locality” in this case to encompass the metropolitan and rural and suburban and exurban and documented and undocumented and policed and militarized areas between Los Ángeles and Tijuana—poets/translators were invited to contribute up to 5 pages each of multilingual or non-English-language poetry.
 The only rule of the project was NO-ENGLISH-ONLY-POETRY.
 The production of this chapbook was a collaboration between Libros Antena Books, Cartonera Santanera (Santa Ana), Kaya Press (Los Angeles), Kodama Cartonera (Tijuana), and Tiny Splendor (Los Angeles).

-The book was released at a cross-language event that included a poetry reading featuring work written in languages other than English with and without translations, and an interactive cartonera book workshop with Cartonera Santanera (Santa Ana), Kaya Press (Los Angeles), Kodama Cartonera (Tijuana), and Tiny Splendor (Los Angeles).
+The book was released at a cross-language event at the Hammer Museum in Los Angeles that included a poetry reading featuring work written in languages other than English with and without translations, and an interactive cartonera book workshop with Cartonera Santanera (Santa Ana), Kaya Press (Los Angeles), Kodama Cartonera (Tijuana), and Tiny Splendor (Los Angeles).
 Cartonera bookmaking is a DIY art that invites active community participation in the process of making and publishing books using recycled materials.

 An audio recording of that cross-language event and poetry reading is available here.

 Download a PDF of reciclados languages リサイクルされた lenguajes recycled 言語

 9 recetas & 23 recipes was created as part of MultilingüeLAndia: Antena/Antena Los Ángeles @ Hammer, a Public Engagement residency at UCLA’s Hammer Museum.
 The book was the result of a collaboration with artists, organizers and restaurant workers from the Cocina Abierta collective and Restaurant Opportunities Center of Los Angeles (ROC-LA).